Road Rage and the Brain: What Fuels Aggressive Driving?

 While listening and supporting someone with anxiety is always a good idea, it’s best to avoid making assumptions or giving advice when they haven’t asked for it.
 For example, some people might think they’re being helpful by saying, “Have you tried meditation?” or by sharing the benefits of positive thinking.

 Unless the person you’re speaking to has directly asked for advice, offer an ear rather than recommendations.
-If they do ask for your assistance, you may choose to share helpful resources, but do so without expectation or judgment.
+If they do ask for your assistance, you may choose to share helpful resources but do so without expectation or judgment.

 Anxiety will look different from person to person.
 There are different categories of anxiety disorders, such as:

 Single photon emission computed tomography (SPECT) measures blood flow and activity in the brain.
 This advanced technology helps psychiatrists see areas of the brain that have healthy activity levels, too much activity or not enough.
-According to brain scans, the 7 types of anxiety and depression are:
+According to brain scans, the seven types of anxiety and depression are:

 Accordingly, each individual will experience different symptoms, with different levels of severity.
 Some days, a person with anxiety may be relatively high functioning.
 Other days, simply leaving the house can feel like a challenge.